+1

+Transcripts from Previous Institutions 54

+Transcript Request 55

+Request for Review 55

+Correction of Educational Records 55

+Location and Duration of Recordkeeping 56

 Request for Disclosure/Subpoena 56

 Directory Information 56

 Name Change 56

 Veteran's Records 56

-Graduation/Degree Conferral 56
+Graduation/Degree Conferral 57

-Intent to Graduate 56
+Intent to Graduate 57

 Commencement Ceremony 57

 Requirements to Participate in Commencement Ceremony 57

 Regalia/Cap and Gown 57

 Student Speaker 57

-Degree Posting 57
+Degree Conferral 58

 Transcript/BBS Certification 58

 Diplomas 58

 Diploma Replacement 58

 International Students 59

 Important Visa and Immigration Documents and Information 59

+Applying for F-1 Status 59

 Maintaining F-1 Status 59

 Employment 60

 Off-campus Employment (Economic Hardship) 60

 Curricular Practical Training (CPT) 60

 Optional Practical Training (OPT) 60

 How to Obtain a Social Security Number 61

 Student Support Services 62

 Academic Resource Center (ARC) 62

 Library 62

 Circulation 63

 Library Policies 63

 Bulletin Boards 64

 Parking Regulations 64

 Photocopiers/Faxes 64

 Student Lounge 64

 Virtual Bookstore 64

 Alumni Association 65

 Master of Arts in Psychology 66

+·

 Emphasis in Marriage and Family Therapy 66

 Electives and Concentrations 72

 Community Mental Health 72

 Co-Occurring Disorders 72

-73

 Mindfulness and Psychotherapy 73

+Postmodern Therapies 74

 Professional Clinical Counseling 74

+School Counseling Credential 74

 Extended Course Work/Electives 74

 Option for Non-Clinical Master's Degree 75

 Emphasis in Marriage and Family Therapy/Art Therapy 76

 Emphasis in School Counseling/Pupil Personnel Services (PPS) Credential 85

 Emphasis in School Counseling without PPS Credential 93

 School Counseling Pupil Personnel Services (PPS) Credential Only 93

 Child Welfare and Attendance (CWA) Credential 93

 Emphasis in Marriage and Family Therapy, School Counseling/Pupil Personnel Services (PPS) Credential 95

 Emphasis in School Psychology/Pupil Personnel (PPS) Credential 97

 School Psychology Pupil Personnel Services (PPS) Credential Only 105

 Doctor of Psychology 106

-Emphasis in Clinical Psychology 106

-Emphasis in Organizational Management and Consulting 118
+Emphasis in Organizational Management and Consulting 106

+Center for Applied Learning 112

-Continuing Education/Extension Division 125
+Continuing Education/Extension

+Division 112

-Registration 125
+Registration 112

-Refund Policy 125
+Refund Policy 112

-Computer Use in Workshops 125
+Computer Use in Workshops 112

-Course Offerings 125
+Course Offerings 112

-Art Therapy Pre-requisite Courses 125
+Art Therapy Pre-requisite Courses 112

-BBS Requirements 127
+BBS Requirements 114

-Co-Occurring Disorders Program 127
+Co-Occurring Disorders Program 114

-Post Modern Therapies Program 127
+Post Modern Therapies Program 115

-Counseling Center 129
+Counseling Center 116

-Counseling Center Opportunities for Students 129
+Counseling Center Training Opportunities for Students 116

-Training Programs in Counseling Center 129
+Training Programs in Counseling 116

-Center for Applied Learning 131

-Academic Resource Center (ARC) 131
+Center

-Board of Trustees 132
+Board of Trustees 118

-Senior Administrators 132
+Senior Administrators 118

-Faculty 133
+Faculty 119

-Welcome to the 2013-2014 Academic Year!
+Welcome to the 2014-2015 Academic Year!

 Velcome to Phillips Graduate Institute.
 I am excited that you have chosen us to be a part of your personal and professional journey.
 Phillips is in the business of transforming our students and training them to have a profound impact on children, families, schools, businesses and communities.
-We've undergone a transformation as well, and have emerged stronger and better prepared to offer you an exceptional educational experience.
+We are committed to providing an exceptional educational experience.

-Our promise is to provide a hands-on, experiential learning environment delivered by practicing professionals who bring their expertise to the classroom.
-You will leave with the resources and experience necessary to excel in your chosen field.
-In essence, Phillips offers 'Education for the Real World'.
-Our experience tells us that Phillips Graduate Institute is well known for training qualified practitioners.
-We are building community partnerships, attracting quality students and faculty, and we are becoming recognized as the leader in delivering creative and innovative responses to the challenges individuals, families, organizations and communities face.
-The education and training you receive at Phillips prepares you to connect theory and practice in meaningful ways.
-As a result, you will become among the best-prepared practitioners in the country.
+Phillips provides "Education for the Real World" in a hands-on experiential learning environment that is delivered by practicing professionals who bring their expertise to the classroom.
+Upon graduation you will have the resources and experience necessary to excel in your chosen field.
+Phillips Graduate Institute is well known for training highly qualified practitioners.
+We build community and business partnerships, attract quality students and faculty, and are recognized as a leader in delivering creative and innovative responses to the challenges individuals, families, organizations and communities face.
+The education and training you receive at Phillips will you to connect theory and practice in meaningful ways.
+As a result, you will be among the best-prepared practitioners in the country.

-We are focused on expanding our reach to attract diverse students who are interested in studying with faculty and students who are on the cutting edge of building and enhancing community relationships.
-We are looking at ways to better use technology to deliver educational content and to connect our students and faculty regardless of their physical location.
+We are expanding our reach to attract diverse students who are interested in studying with faculty and students who are on the cutting edge of building and enhancing community relationships.
+We are exploring ways to better use technology to deliver educational content and connect to our students and faculty regardless of their physical location.